amaliev/3pcd-exemption-heuristics/explainer.md

 A user visits site A, which opens a login flow in a popup that is hosted on a different site B. The user interacts with the pop-up to authenticate, and the pop-up is closed to return focus to site A.

 In this scenario, site B needs to be able to access its cookies on site A following the user’s interaction with the popup window, to verify the authentication.

+(Note: for the purposes of this feature, a “popup” refers to a browsing context initiated by a user interaction on another browsing context, e.g. via window.open.
+Features that model the popup UX within the same browsing context, such as Bootstrap Modals, do not qualify.)

 ![Use Case 1a](diagrams/use_case_1a.png)